 You apply for a job at that big company because your best friend convinced you that bigger is better — even though you feel most comfortable in smaller work environments.

-You quit your job to become an entrepreneur because everyone else is doing it and you think if you’re not your own boss then something’s wrong with you and you’ve somehow settled for a mediocre life.
+Maybe you quit your job to become an entrepreneur because everyone else is doing it.
+You think if you’re not your own boss then something’s wrong with you and you’ve somehow settled for a mediocre life.

 Because most people are making choices aligned with others’ professional desires (and not their own), they’re more susceptible to using the well-meaning, but incorrect, anecdotes as reasons to make silly decisions.

 There are times when it is okay — expected even — to use your gut to make a major decision.
 Things like relationships, buying a home or your health.
 But deciding your next career move doesn’t have to be one of these times.
 To avoid making career mistakes, give serious and objective thought to which option gets you closer to your ultimate career goals.
 You should be clear on how and why your decision is the best choice for where you’re trying to go professionally.